brickstar/anagram-api/README.md

 $ rake db:{drop,create,migrate,seed}
 $ rails s
 ```
 **Note** - seeding the database is optional.
 The internal and external test suites will run without seeding.
-Seeding will 1/50th of the english dictionary for sample data to interact with through http://localhost:3000
+Seeding will provide 1/50th of the English dictionary for sample data to interact with through: http://localhost:3000.
+Base URL for Heroku: https://matts-anagram-api.herokuapp.com.
+Currently the Heroku dataset also contains 1/50th of the English dictionary.
 ___
 ## Testing
 Run the internal test suite from root directory of the project with the command: